Hard Candy: How To Break a Sugar Addiction Before It Breaks You

 Sugar can be as addictive as cocaine.
-But unless you follow a weight loss plan designed to reduce cravings, dieting can worsen sugar addiction.
-Here, we show the right way to lose weight – without losing control.
+Unfortunately, unless you follow a weight loss plan designed to reduce cravings, dieting can actually worsen sugar addiction.
+Here, we provide some advice around changing your diet to help overcome sugar cravings.

-We’ve all been there: the empty box of chocolates, the litter of sweet-wrappers, the feelings of never-again – joined, of course, to a longing for more.
-Sweet food, unlike savoury food, never seems to arrive in large enough quantities.
-Sugar addiction is real: it cues people to eat sugar when it is present, to crave it when it is not, and as people eat more sugar, their appetite for sugary food increases.
-Obesity levels continue to soar, and so does the threat to public health.
+Sugar addiction is real; it signals the need to consume sugar when it is present, to crave it when it is not, and as you eat more sugar, your appetite for sugary food increases.
+This cycle leads to insulin resistance and weight gain and as population obesity levels continue to soar, and so does the threat to public health.

 Why is sugar addictive?

 Within just two days, the rats showed a marked preference for the sugar solution.
-As the days passed, they also showed a greater willingess to opt for the sugar lever even in the presence of a greater “reward price” (sugar released only after multiple lever-presses), and in the presence of delayed release.
+As the days passed, they also showed a greater willingness to opt for the sugar lever even in the presence of a greater “reward price” (sugar released only after multiple lever-presses), and in the presence of delayed release.
 Intriguingly, the same experiment conducted with a solution of saccharine (an artificial sweetener) rather than sugar yielded the same results, which suggests that sugar addiction results from the detection of sweet-tasting food, rather than from ingestion of glucose itself.
+Having a sweet tooth, and regularly feeding it, may lead to further problems along the track including type 2 diabetes, weight gain and high blood pressure.
+It’s important to know your own sugar levels and seek professional advice if you’re concerned.
+Luckily, with lifestyle changes and a diet low in sugar and artificial sweeteners, you can manage your reliance on sugar.

 Critics of such studies draw attention to the fact that when rodents are allowed to consume sugar whenever they want to (rather than within strict time-limits), they do sometimes become obese, but do not develop the markers of sugar addiction – compulsivity, preference and withdrawal – in the forms described above.
 Most humans, unlike lab rats, are free to eat sugar whenever they want to – and many do.